+Different health standards and difficulties in getting medication are not the only threats to an expat’s health.
+You might, for instance, encounter tropical diseases which spread in warmer climates.
 Food and water quality are also an important factor when it comes to expat health.
 The hygiene standards in your host country may not quite compare to what you are used to.
 Thus, you may get sick after consuming something at a local market as long as your stomach has not gotten used to it yet.

 Hepatitis A/B, typhoid, and malaria are common diseases which you can easily prevent by getting either the right immunization or prophylactic medication.
 So before you take the leap and board a plane to travel halfway around the globe, think about your health first.
-Swing by your doctor and find out which travel and expat health precautions to take.
+Swing by your doctor and find out which travel precautions to take.

 If you are unsure whether the food or water you have been offered is healthy enough and want to stay on the safe side, there are certain things you should avoid: